 Gumdiggers Park is an authentic piece of New Zealand history.
 It takes about an hour to explore and is a worthwhile stop if you’re driving up the Aupouri Peninsula to the top of the North Island.
 It is home to the oldest non-fossilized wood found on earth.

 I’ll be honest, when we first saw Gumdiggers Park on the map, we worried it would be an overpriced tourist trap.
 But what we found was exactly the opposite.
 Built up just enough to make it safe for visitors, Gumdiggers Park is fascinating, even to our teens.
 Walking along lush green forest paths, we found labels explaining just about everything.
 We saw young and mature kauri trees, an ancient buried forest, an old gum diggers village and rare geckos.

 What are gum diggers?

-Explained better in the photos below, gum diggers are the people who dig in the ancient forest for the tree gum, or resinous sap.
-From the late 1800s to 1920 gum digging was a key income source in this part of New Zealand.
+Explained better in the photos below, gum diggers are the people who dig in the ancient forest for the tree gum or resinous sap.
+From the late 1800s to 1920 gum digging was a principal income source in this part of New Zealand.
 The fossilised sap, or kauri gum, hardens over thousands of years into beautiful (when polished) New Zealand amber.
-The gum is also used for making high quality varnishes.
+The gum is also used for making high-quality varnishes.